 As stated in the English curriculum, grammar and spelling plays a key role in the children's writing.
 To support our children's grammar and spelling progression it is taught discreetly on a daily basis in Year 2, as well as being taught through writing across the school.
-Discreet SPAG lessons are also taught as needed and SPAG starters are given as appropriate at the beginning of a writing lesson.
+Discreet SPAG lessons are also taught as needed.